mobretreat/mobretreat-oldcontent/Day of mob retreat.md

 ### Round 3: Free Style Navigating
 #### Objectives
 - As a group feel FLOW and have FUN
-- As a NAVIGATOR practice listening to the MOB, asking open questions, making decisions, giving instructions to the DRIVER
+- As a NAVIGATOR practice listening to the MOB, asking open questions, communicating goals, making decisions, giving instructions to the DRIVER
 - As a DRIVER practice listening, following NAVIGATOR instructions, asking for help
-- As a MOB practice unmoderated discussion
+- As a MOB practice unmoderated discussion of goals and implementation details
 #### Constraints
 - The NAVIGATOR SHOULD tell DRIVER what to do based on ideas discussed with the MOB.
 - The NAVIGATOR SHOULD always ask MOB to contribute suggestions before doing the next step.